mirofedurco/EB-gridmaker/README.md

 This will create the whole grid at once.
 However, calculation can be split to multiple machines where each machine will calculate a portion of the grid::

-    evaluate_grid(db_name='path/to/grid_part1.db', bottom_boundary=0.0, top_boundary=0.5)
+    evaluate_grid(db_name='path/to/grid_part1.db', bottom_boundary=0.0, top_boundary=0.5, desired_morphology='all')

+Command can sample only `detached` or `overcontact` systems specified by the `desired_morphology` keyword argument.
-This command in particular will create one half of the grid.
+Previous command will create one half of the grid.
 In order to merge databases from each machine you can use following command::

     db_files = ['path/to/grid_part1.db', 'path/to/grid_part2.db']